Images Courtesy of Suzanne Becker Bronk

 - Dawnine Dyer, Dyer Wine

-This 2013 Cabernet Sauvignon comes from a unique one-acre vineyard on a west-facing hillside in the Diamond Mountain District of Napa Valley.
+This 2010 cabernet sauvignon comes from a unique one-acre vineyard on a west-facing hillside in the Diamond Mountain District of Napa Valley.
 Planted in rocky, white-ash soil, this unique site provides low-yielding, small berries, that reveal a rich and concentrated wine with flavors of blackberries and cassis.
+Gold Medal winner at 2014 Orange County Fair.